patriciogonzalezvivo/ofxFX/README.md

 # Examples #
 On this addon you will find examples of the classes I just describe.
 Some of them are combined together in order to show clearly how to use them in the following examples:

-*   Mix: diferent eyecandy shaders from [Ricardo Caballero´s webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) and [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) together and then passed to post-processing GLSL shaders that acts as filters ( blur, glow, bloom, etc )
+*   sandbox: diferent eyecandy shaders from [Ricardo Caballero´s webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) and [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) together and then passed to post-processing GLSL shaders that acts as filters ( blur, glow, bloom, etc )

 <iframe src="http://player.vimeo.com/video/35230297" width="640" height="504" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-*   Mask: an example of how to mask the effects between them.

-*   Conway: life game made by [Kalwalt](http://www.kalwaltart.it/)
+*   conway: life game made by [Kalwalt](http://www.kalwaltart.it/)